No-Reference Image Quality Assessment by Hallucinating Pristine Features: The Proposed Scheme

-The proposed method is conceptually appealing in the sense of learnability and discriminability.
-Regarding the learnability, a mutual learning strategy is adopted.
-As shown in Fig.~\ref{fig:frame}, in the training process, the paired images including the distorted image and its corresponding reference are fed into the quality-embedding feature extractor, generating the reference feature $F^{R}$ and distortion feature $F^{D}$.
-The integrity feature extractor, which accepts the distorted image only, is encouraged to generate the feature $F^{NR}$ that contains the full information of the pseudo reference feature $F^{PR}$ and the distortion feature $\hat{F^{D}}$.
+The outputs $F^{NR}_{1,l+1}$ and $F^{NR}_{1,l+1}$ are fed to the following INN blocks, and three blocks are finally utilized.
+We denote the output two features at the third block as $F^{PR}$ and $\hat{F^{D}}$ which are constrained by the triplet loss $\mathcal{L}_{trip}$ for the discriminative reference feature learning.}

 The mutual learning strategy enables the integrity feature extractor and quality-embedding feature extractor to be learned simultaneously with the feature distance constraint.
 Thus, more learnable reference feature can be generated by the FR model.
-The connection among the features $F^{NR}$, $F^{PR}$ and $\hat{F^{D}}$ are constructed by an invertible layer, consisting of three invertible neural networks (INNs).
+The connection among the features $F^{NR}$, $F^{PR}$ and $\hat{F^{D}}$ are constructed by an invertible layer, consisting of three invertible neural networks (INNs) \cite{ardizzone2018analyzing}.
 Through the INNs, the integrity feature $F^{NR}$ can be disentangled in to a pseudo reference feature $F^{PR}$ and a distortion feature $\hat{F^{D}}$, without losing any information due to the invertibility of INNs.

 To equip the discriminative capability, a triplet loss is further utilized \cite{schroff2015facenet} as the distance measure between the reference features ($F^{R}$, $F^{PR}$ ) and the corresponding distortion features ($F^{D}$ and $\hat{F^{D}}$), which is expressed as follows,